habibcilmd-cardiologist/dr-cil/content/en/services/lvad/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is normal life possible with LVAD?"
+      answer: "Yes, many patients can continue their daily activities."
+    - question: "How long do LVAD batteries last?"
+      answer: "Batteries usually last 10-12 hours and are replaceable."
+    - question: "Can I swim with LVAD?"
+      answer: "No, the device is not waterproof."
+    - question: "Is LVAD permanent?"
+      answer: "Temporary in bridge therapy, permanent in destination therapy."
+    - question: "Can I have MRI after LVAD?"
+      answer: "No, LVAD is not MRI compatible."
 ---

 LVAD (Left Ventricular Assist Device) is a mechanical device that supports the heart's pumping function in advanced heart failure.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in LVAD patient follow-up.